cytechmobile/snapurl/README.md

   - **Cloudflare Workers Analytics Engine:** Built-in integration for logging event data (short code accessed, country, user agent) for scalable, real-time analytics within the Cloudflare dashboard.
   - **Google Analytics 4 (GA4) Measurement Protocol:** Option to send detailed event data (including geographical information like country, region, and city) directly to your GA4 property for comprehensive tracking.

-## Management Interfaces
+## Management Interface

-You can manage your short links using the provided Web UI:

-**Web UI (Recommended):** A user-friendly, local web interface for creating, deleting, and viewing links, complete with QR code generation.
-The Web UI now features a server-based architecture to securely handle Cloudflare API requests and requires Google authentication for access.
-Access is restricted to a predefined list of authorized Google email addresses.
-See the [Web UI README](./web-ui/README.md) for setup instructions.
+You can manage your short links using the provided Web UI, which is a fully-featured, single-page application deployed on Cloudflare Pages.
+It provides a user-friendly interface for creating, deleting, and viewing links, complete with QR code generation.
+The entire interface is protected by Cloudflare Access, ensuring only authorized users can manage your links.
+See the [Web UI README](./web-ui/README.md) for more details.

-The Web UI has been improved to provide more consistent and user-friendly feedback, including clearer error messages, client-side validation, and notifications for all operations.

 ## Core Setup (Cloudflare Worker)